aodn/pixeldrill/benchmarking-plans/aws-wps.md

     </wps:ResponseForm>
 </wps:Execute>
 ```
+2. Open an AWS console and switch to nonproduction account
 2. Open https://pixeldrill-wps.dev.aodn.org.au/wps/jobStatus?format=queue in a browser to see the current job history
-2. When the job is finished, click the "log" link
+4. When the job is finished, click the "log" link
-2. In the "filte revents" search bar, type "Commencing download" and note the time of the message result
+5. In the "filte revents" search bar, type "Commencing download" and note the time of the message result
-2. In the "filte revents" search bar, type  "Raw aggregated file size" and note the time of the message result
+6. In the "filte revents" search bar, type  "Raw aggregated file size" and note the time of the message result
-2. Calculate the time difference
+7. Calculate the time difference